jflores1634/learning-journal201/day2.md

 # Day 3 Entry

 Today we learned about creating list with ordered and unordered list items.
 Using CSS selectors will allow you the style the parent and child sub code of your elements.

+# Day 4

+Pair progamming assignment went well.
+Its a good practice to work with other people to see how their thought process is when coding.
+I for see merge conflicts in the future when multiple people are adding to a project.